casualGamer-dev/Nuon/doc/HACKING/android/Simpleperf.md

 ## Tips & Tricks

-- When you have installed Orbot the first time, you will notice that if you get a shell on the Android device that there is no Tor binary available.
-This is because Orbot unpacks the Tor binary first time it is executed and places it under the `app_bin/` directory on the device.
+- When you have installed Orbot the first time, you will notice that if you get a shell on the Android device that there is no Nuon binary available.
+This is because Orbot unpacks the Nuon binary first time it is executed and places it under the `app_bin/` directory on the device.